THE HAMILTON LAB

 PhD students

-Matthew DeGraffenried.
-Stable isotopes; Statistics; Mesoamerican archaeology.
+- Matthew DeGraffenried.
+Stable isotopes; Mesoamerica.

-Shannon Lawn.
+- Shannon Lawn.
 MA.
 Graduated, 2021.